pradhanhitesh/sanscog-report_extraction/README.md

 ![workflow](https://github.com/pradhanhitesh/sanscog-report_extraction/assets/97480316/da9ae611-cf2f-495a-b1b1-768b02cfbdda)

 After extraction of data, based on impressions and FAZEKAS score, the reports were classified as abnormal brain MRI and normal brain MRI.
-To have better visualization of abnormal and normal MRI scans, I formed a word cloud based on code provided by https://www.geeksforgeeks.org/generating-word-cloud-python/
+To have better visualization of abnormal and normal MRI scans, I formed a word cloud based on code provided by https://www.geeksforgeeks.org/generating-word-cloud-python/ The word cloud conveys the most frequently words used by Radiologist for flagging abnormal and normal scans.

 ![Untitled-1](https://github.com/pradhanhitesh/sanscog-report_extraction/assets/97480316/516b6ac5-2f96-40a1-9b1d-01b4114c4cee)